ZhiGroup/DeepENDO/Readme.md

 This work was supported by grants from the National Institute of Aging (U01 AG070112-01A1).
 In addition, L.G. is supported in part by NIH grants UL1TR003167 and R01NS121154.

+Images reproduced by kind permission of UK Biobank ©

 ## How to Cite:

 Patel, K., Xie, Z., Yuan, H., Islam, S. M. S., Zhang, W., Gottlieb, A., Chen, H., Giancardo, L., Knaack, A., Fletcher, E., Fornage, M., Ji, S., & Zhi, D. (2022).
 New phenotype discovery method by unsupervised deep representation learning empowers genetic association studies of brain imaging.
 MedRxiv, 2022.12.10.22283302. https://doi.org/10.1101/2022.12.10.22283302